 THERE ARE NO PRIZES…There will be awesome raffle prizes at the finish from our amazing local SPONSORS.
 The winners are random and not based upon where you place.

 WAIVERS: Everyone must sign a waiver for the County and Insurance.
 (Once per year)

 FEE: $25 (No license required) Pre reg is recommended for Old Caz and Chileno Valley as they may sell out.

 WHAT YOU GET : A Burning Man/Gran Fondo/John Muir experience on the bike with

 100-300 like minded folks.
 A custom laminate map/route card.
-Raffle prizes at the end.
+Amazing raffle prizes at the end.
 Custom Hopper decal for every finisher.
 Hydration before, en route and after by Osmo.
 Nutrition from GU and killer beverages from Guayakí.
 Every participant will be entered into a raffle for an Ibis frame that will be awarded at King Ridge Hopper.
 Results and timing.

 Best of all…amazing rides, good stories.